What is the Equitable Engagement Payment Program?

 - Evaluation panels

-The Historic Columbia River Highway Advisory Committee and project stakeholders hold the new sign to be installed.
+The Historic Columbia River Highway Advisory Committee and project collaborative partners hold the new sign to be installed.

 Why is ODOT using the EECP?

 For many people, it costs time and money to engage with ODOT.
-They may have to take time off of work, there are travel and sometimes even child care expenses.
-This cost barrier is higher in some communities.
-Unfortunately, this means we don’t hear the voices of people and communities impacted by our work.
+They may have to take time off of work, there may be travel and sometimes even child care expenses.
+Unfortunately, this means we don’t hear from people and communities impacted by our work.

-The best way to join the conversation is to find ODOT engagement activities near you.
-The committee you participate in will manage your payment.
+The best way to join the conversation is to find ODOT engagement activities near you:

 (That doesn’t mean you shouldn’t participate in our open houses